savochkin/PokerHandKata/README.md

 shell:> compare "AH KD 9C 7D 4S" "KH QD 9C 7D 4S"
 ```

-**Understanding Check:**
-1. Do both REST and CLI save to the same history?
-2. Can you see history entries from both interfaces?
-3. What proves that both adapters use the same service?

----
----

 ### ✅ Task 1 Complete When:

 - [ ] You can explain the flow from HTTP request to domain and back